-For all other DAN stocks there is no current evidence of appreciable biomass.
+For all other DAN Fishstocks there is insufficient information to estimate current stock status.

 7. FOR FURTHER INFORMATION

 Brierley, P (Convenor) (1990) Management and development of the New Zealand sub-tidal clam fishery.
 Report of the surf clam working group, MAF Fisheries.
 (Unpublished report held in NIWA library, Wellington).
 57 p.
 Carkeek, W (1966) The Kapiti Coast.
 Reed, Wellington.
 187 p.